samglover/client-power-tools/readme.txt

 Using Client Power Tools to communicate with your clients keeps all your messages in one place so nothing gets lost.

 When you send a message to your client, they will receive an email notification with a link to their client dashboard so they can read it and reply.
+Or you can send them the full message—by default or on a message-by-message basis.

 #### Knowledge Base Module (NEW!)

 The knowledge base is a clients-only page—or a collection of pages you can use to share information and resources with your clients.

 Just like the client dashboard, the knowledge base is a regular WordPress page with some special features.
-Only clients can access it, for one thing.
-But it also includes a drop-down index and breadcrumb navigation to help your clients find their way around.
+You can add as many child pages as you like—the knowledge base tab will use a drop-down index and breadcrumb navigation to help your clients find their way around.

-#### Customization
+### Customization

 Client Power Tools is built to be customizable where you need it to be.
 Here are some of the things you can change to suit your needs:

-* Enable/disable all non-core modules (as of 1.4, the non-core modules are the Status Update Request Button, Messaging, and Knowledge Base).
+* **Enable/disable all non-core modules.** (As of 1.4, the non-core modules are the Status Update Request Button, Messaging, and Knowledge Base.)
 * **New-client email.** You can customize the email sent to newly added clients so that it reflects the name, email address, subject line, and messaging you prefer.
 * **Client statuses.** You can customize the default statuses (potential, active, inactive).
 * **Client managers.** You can assign a client manager to each client.